-All cash payments are paid in four equal installments on the date of our annual meeting and on the last day of the third month, sixth month and ninth month thereafter, during which such individual served as a director or non-executive Chair or Lead Independent Director of the Board or on a committee (such payments to be prorated for service during a portion of such quarter).
+All cash payments are paid in four equal installments on the date of our annual meeting and on the last day of the third month, sixth month and ninth month thereafter, during which such individual served as a director or non-executive Chair or Lead Independent Director of the Board or on a committee (such payments to be prorated for service during a portion of such payment period).

-All directors are reimbursed for standard travel expenses incurred in their capacities as directors and/or committee members.
+All directors are reimbursed for reasonable travel expenses incurred to attend Board or committee meetings in their capacities as directors and/or committee members.

-The following table sets forth information concerning the compensation paid or accrued for services rendered to us by members of our Board for the year ended December 31, 2021.
-Dr. Pimstone, our current Executive Chair of the Board, and Mr. Mortimer, our current President and Chief Executive Officer, did not receive any additional compensation for service on our Board.
-Compensation paid or accrued for services rendered to us by Dr. Pimstone and Mr. Mortimer in their roles as Executive Chair of the Board and President and Chief Executive Officer, respectively, are included in our disclosures related to executive compensation under the section of this Circular captioned "Executive Compensation."
+The following table sets forth information concerning the compensation paid or accrued for services rendered to us by non-management members of our Board for the year ended December 31, 2023.
+Mr. Mortimer, our President and Chief Executive Officer, did not receive any additional compensation for service on our Board.
+Compensation paid or accrued for services rendered to us by Mr. Mortimer in his role as President and Chief Executive Officer is included in our disclosures related to executive compensation under the section of this Circular captioned "Executive Compensation."